-etc., for sealing joints, masking and, of course, for packing.
-SELLOTAPE gives instantaneous adhesion without the addition of moisture or heat and keeps out air, dust and damp.
-Easily stuck on, it will adhere to, yet peel off hard surfaces that will not take an the job- get it taped' with for transparency SELLOPROOF for disallable for essential requirements only
+-of cables, wiring systems etc., for sealing joints, masking SELLOTAPE gives instanand keeps out air, dust and damp.
+Easily stuck on, it will adhere to, yet peel off hard surfaces that will not take an the job- get it taped with SELLOTAPE.